 Relation with hypothetical questionnaires.
 How is behavior in our incentivized decision situations correlated with measures obtained from hypothetical questionnaires?
-Focusing first on the relation between behavior in the SAL trolley and questionnaire measures, we find a high correlation with answers to the classical trolley question.
-This confirms our earlier finding that sacrificial-dilemma choices are robust to variations in the displayed situation (real-life donations versus train track, real or hypothetical stakes).
-It is also further evidence that our findings are not just reflecting inattention by subjects, or a predominance of noise in their decisions.
-We also find a substantial correlation with the Oxford Utilitarian scale instrumental-harm measure (OUS-IH), in the expected direction: subjects choosing the deontological option in the SAL trolley are less likely to endorse instrumental harm to obtain a greater good.
-Since the OUS-IH items describe situations purposefully designed to be very similar to the trolley, a high correlation is reassuring.
-Next, replicating Kahane et al. (2018), we find a low correlation of trolley behavior with the measure capturing subjects' instrumental benefit concerns (OUS-IB).
-The classical trolley and both OUS measures are also not predictive of behavior in any of the five other ends-versus-means decision situations, providing further evidence for the lack of consistency in behavior across this class of tradeoffs.
+The third group of rows with the header "Questionnaires" in Table 4 displays our results.
+Focusing first on the relation between behavior in the SAL trolley and questionnaire measures, we find a high correlation of 0.50 with behavior in the classical trolley dilemma.
+This result confirms our earlier finding that sacrificialdilemma choices are robust to variations in the displayed situation (real-life donations versus train track, real or hypothetical stakes).
+It is also further evidence that our findings are not just reflecting inattention by subjects or a predominance of noise in their decisions.
+We also find a substantial correlation of -0.43 with the Oxford Utilitarian scale instrumental-harm measure (OUS-IH), in the expected direction: subjects choosing the deontological option in the SAL trolley are less likely to endorse instrumental harm to obtain a greater good.
+Since the OUS-IH items describe situations purposefully designed to be similar to the trolley, a high correlation is reassuring.
+Next, replicating Kahane et al. (2018), we find a lower correlation of -0.21 of trolley behavior with the measure capturing subjects' instrumental benefit concerns (OUS-IB).
+The classical trolley and both OUS measures are also not predictive of behavior in any of the five other ends-versus-means decision situations with correlations not higher than 0.15, providing further evidence for the lack of consistency in behavior across this class of tradeoffs.

 Behavior in the trolley, or any other EVM game, is also not correlated with any measure from the Moral Foundations Questionnaire (MFQ) or Moral Universalism scale (MU) scales.
-These appear to be, once again, to be largely orthogonal dimensions of moral preferences or intuitions.
-Turning to self-versus-others situations, moral universalism (the slope of prosociality as social distance increases) is negatively correlated with the degree of prosociality identified in all SVO situations, albeit with low values.
-14 The results for the different MFQ subscales are more mixed.
+These scales appear to measure largely orthogonal dimensions of moral preferences or intuitions.
+Turning to self-versus-other situations, moral universalism (the slope of prosociality as social distance increases) is negatively correlated with the degree of prosociality identified in all SVO situations, albeit with low values.
+17 The results for the different MFQ subscales are more mixed.
 The Harm and Fairness subscales, which capture the weight subjects put on values concerning protecting the weak and upholding equality, are correlated with the altruism and trust measure, but not with any other behavior.
-The other three subscales capturing subjects' weight on loyalty (MFQ Ingroup), Authority, and Purity appear to be behaviorally distinct from behavior in the SVO situations.
+The other three subscales capturing subjects' weight on loyalty (MFQ Ingroup), authority, and purity appear to be behaviorally distinct from behavior in the SVO situations.

 Principal component analysis.
-An important question is how well each of our experimental parts -the two decision blocks and the questionnaires - can be explained by a subset of variables.

-To this end, we perform a principal component analysis (PCA) separately on the ends-versus-means and the self-versus-others block.
+An important question is how well each of our experimental parts - the two decision blocks and the questionnaires - can be explained by a subset of variables.
+To this end, we perform a principal component analysis (PCA) separately on the ends-versus-means and the self-versus-other block.
 As a reference, we also perform a PCA on the Oxford Utilitarian scale.
+This type of analysis helps to assess the existence of components underlying subjects' behavior, complementing our previous analysis investigating pairwise correlations.

 Figure 8 shows the results by displaying, for each block, the eigenvalues of the respective components.
-The higher the eigenvalue, the more variance is explained by the component.
-We find that the eigenvalues of the EVM components are almost uniformly concentrated around one.
-In contrast, for the SVO block, the first component has a substantially higher eigenvalue than the other components.
-Accordingly, one component can explain the SVO choice well, whereas no such component exists for the ends-versus-means choices.
-This result is not specific to the fact that we have
+The higher the eigenvalue, the more variance is explained by the respective component.
+By construction, the first component captures the most variance, the second the most among the remaining variance and so on.
+We find that the eigenvalues of the EVM components are almost uniformly

-$^{^{14}}$ Enke, Rodríguez-Padilla, and Zimmermann (2022) similarly find that moral universalism (weakly) negatively predicts the total amount given to various charities.
+$^{^{17}}$ Enke, Rodríguez-Padilla, and Zimmermann (2022) similarly find that moral universalism (weakly) negatively predicts the total amount given to various charities.

-Table 4: Correlations of ends-versus-means, self-versus-others, and questionnaire measures
+Table 4: Correlations of ends-versus-means, self-versus-other, and questionnaire measures